Here are a few simple tips on how to spot a phishing email.

 Remember, never respond to any suspicious emails and don’t click on any links or attachments within them.

-NatWest will never ask you for your full PIN or Password.
+NatWest will never ask you for your full Online Banking PIN, full Online Banking password, activation codes or card reader codes.